-LS 570, Internship in Librarian's professional role and to gain related experience.
+LS 570, INTERNSHIP IN LIBRARIANSHIP, enables a student to anticipate the librarian's professional role and to gain related experience.
 The major purpose of this course is to familiarize the student with practical problems in the field by providing laboratory experience in the professional atmosphere of a cooperating library or information center.
-For more information, contact the department.
+For more information, contact your advisor.